Constantinople: Survival, 565–717: Constantinople during the Byzantine Dark Ages

 In the early 7th century, the Avars and later the Bulgars overwhelmed much of the Balkans, threatening Constantinople with attack from the west.
-Simultaneously, the Persian Sassanids overwhelmed the Prefecture of the East and penetrated deep into Anatolia.
+Simultaneously, the Persian Sassanids overwhelmed the Prefecture of the East, penetrating deep into Anatolia.
 Heraclius, son of the exarch of Africa, set sail for the city and assumed the throne.
 He found the military situation so dire that he is said to have contemplated withdrawing the imperial capital to Carthage, but relented after the people of Constantinople begged him to stay.
 The citizens lost their right to free grain in 618 when Heraclius realized that the city could no longer be supplied from Egypt as a result of the Persian wars: the population fell substantially as a result.

-While the city withstood a siege by the Sassanids and Avars in 626, Heraclius campaigned deep into Persian territory and briefly restored the status quo in 628, when the Persians surrendered all their conquests.
-However, further sieges followed the Arab conquests, first from 674 to 678 and then in 717 to 718.
-The Theodosian Walls kept the city impenetrable from the land, while a newly discovered incendiary substance known as Greek Fire allowed the Byzantine navy to destroy the Arab fleets and keep the city supplied.
+While the city withstood a siege by the Sassanids and Avars in 626, Heraclius campaigned deep into Persian territory.
+Eventually, he managed to briefly restore the status quo in 628, when the Persians surrendered all their conquests.
+However, the Byzantine Empire was soon threatened by a new adversary, as it became one of the primary targets of Arab invaders, who expanded their empire across the vast majority of the Middle East and North Africa, through a series of conquest campaigns, historically known as the Early Muslim conquests.
+Constantinople was besieged by the invading armies of the Arab Umayyad Caliphate firstly from 674 to 678, and secondly from 717 to 718.
+The Theodosian Walls kept the city impenetrable from the land, while a newly discovered incendiary substance known as Greek fire allowed the Byzantine navy to destroy the Arab fleets and keep the city supplied.
 In the second siege, the second ruler of Bulgaria, Khan Tervel, rendered decisive help.
-He was called Saviour of Europe.
+He was called the Saviour of Europe.